 PEFC documents that a product originates from sertified wood, verified by a third body.
 Both EUTR (EU’s timber regulation) and BREEAMNOR requires such certifications.

 Japan – JAS-certification

-The Institute has gained a leading position in Europe concerning JAS-sertification of glulam.
-19 glulam companies, 2 sawmills and 1 CLT company have now their JAS-certification through Treteknisk.
-The volume of glulam exported to Japan from companies certified through Treteknisk amounted to 644 000 m³ in 2016.
+The institute has gained a leading position in Europe concerning JAS-sertification of glulam.
+Several glulam companies, sawmills and CLT companies have their JAS-certification through Treteknisk.